 The level of risk we are willing to accept in relation to UK taxation

-Our appetite for risk in respect of tax is low, which is in line with the overall appetite for risk across the whole business.
+Our appetite for risk in respect of tax is low, which is in line with our risk philosophy of being a below median risk mutual.
 This reflects the strong belief of the Board that we should fully meet all our tax responsibilities and ensures we maintain our reputation as an ethical business.

 Our attitude to tax planning